History of the Seattle Seahawks: 1984

 The first game of 1984 was costly, as Curt Warner suffered a season ending knee injury in the 33–0 win over the Cleveland Browns, the first Opening Day win in team history.
 Without Warner, the "Ground Chuck" offense became "Air Knox".
 Led by QB Dave Krieg, the Seahawks enjoyed a then franchise record 8-game winning streak and a 12–4 record.
 The Seahawk defense posted 3 shutouts.
 One of the shutouts occurred on November 4 where they beat the Chiefs 45–0 in a game highlighted by 4 touchdowns off interception returns (still an NFL record).
 A season ending 2-game losing streak cost them the division title and forced a wild card game against the Raiders.
 The Seahawks rode running back Dan Doornink and prevailed 13–7 in the team's last playoff victory for 21 years, avenging last year's AFC Championship Game loss.
 The Seahawks, in turn, fell to the Super Bowl bound Miami Dolphins 31–10 in the divisional playoffs, with the Dolphins exacting revenge for their loss in the divisional playoffs at the hands of the Seahawks the previous year.
-Chuck Knox was named AFC Coach of the Year for the second year in a row.
+Chuck Knox was named AFC Coach of the Year for a consecutive season.